xfxf/veyepar-schedule-slide/README.md

   This is passed verbatim to [JavaScript's `Date` constructor][date].

   Example: `?lt=2020-04-17T12:30:00+02:00` treats the load time as 2020-04-17 at 12:30 UTC+2.

-## Notes

-* Only today's schedule is only loaded at start-up.
-You need to reload the page after passing the start of a PretalX day (04:00 in the event's timezone).

-* If there are no events _at all_ scheduled for a day, `NO_EVENTS_TODAY` is shown, even if no room (`?r=`) was specified.

-* The `Conference time` indicator uses local time of the browser, but events use local time of the conference.

 [date]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date
 [pretalx-schedule]: https://pretalx.com/democon/schedule/export/schedule.json